 Hopefully you've got the annoying parts out of the way by now.
 I do not yet have instructions to remove the front cover on each vehicle, but those are coming soon.
 Below you will find instructions on replacement of the timing chain after the front cover has been removed.
-Remember, the 3 Jaw Harmonic Balancer Remover is the tool you NEED to get the harmonic balancer off.
+Remember, the a 3 jaw harmonic balancer removal tool is the correct tool you NEED to get the harmonic balancer off.
 Don't try the "fancy" dual prybar trick.

 With the front cover removed, you can start the important part of the job and get the chain replaced.
 Before removing the old chains, you want to get everything in position.
 The crankshaft will need to turned so that the timing mark on the crankshaft sprocket is at the 4 o'clock position.
 You need to then look at the camshaft sprockets and be sure the left bank has the "L" at the top of the sprocket and the right bank has the "R" at the top of the sprocket.
 If they are at the bottom and upside down, you need to rotate the crankshaft an additional 180 degrees.

 At this point, you should no longer have to move the crankshaft and doing so with the chain off could bend valves.
 If you have access to the Camshaft Holding Tool that I told you to acquire before starting this project, you can now install them.
 You need to remove the variable camshaft timing solenoid and housing assembly.
 There are a 3 bolts per side, and once you have those out just pull outward on the housing to release it from the phaser / camshaft sprocket.
 You can now remove the primary chain tensioner, tensioner arm, and the guide located under the left cylinder head which will allow you to remove the primary chain.